Chad: Government and politics

 Until the legalisation of opposition parties in 1992, Déby's MPS was the sole legal party in Chad.
 Since then, 78 registered political parties have become active.
 In 2005, opposition parties and human rights organisations supported the boycott of the constitutional referendum that allowed Déby to stand for re-election for a third term amid reports of widespread irregularities in voter registration and government censorship of independent media outlets during the campaign.
 Correspondents judged the 2006 presidential elections a mere formality, as the opposition deemed the polls a farce and boycotted them.

 Chad is listed as a failed state by the Fund for Peace (FFP).
 Chad had the seventh-highest rank in the Fragile States Index in 2021.
 Corruption is rife at all levels; Transparency International's Corruption Perceptions Index for 2021 ranked Chad 164th among the 180 countries listed.
 Critics of former President Déby had accused him of cronyism and tribalism.

-In southern Chad, bitter conflicts over land are becoming more and more common.
+In southern Chad, bitter conflicts over land are becoming more common.
 They frequently turn violent.
 Long-standing community culture is being eroded – and so are the livelihoods of many farmers.

-Longtime Chad President Idriss Déby's death on 20 April 2021, resulted in both the nation's National Assembly and government being dissolved and national leadership being replaced with a transitional military council consisting of military officers and led by his son Mahamat Kaka.
+Longtime Chad President Idriss Déby's death on 20 April 2021 resulted in both the nation's National Assembly and government being dissolved and national leadership being replaced with a transitional military council consisting of military officers and led by his son Mahamat Kaka.
 The constitution is currently suspended, pending replacement with one drafted by a civilian National Transitional Council, yet to be appointed.
 The military council has stated that elections will be held at the end of an 18-month transitional period.
+In October 2022, Déby extended his rule and was sworn in as transitional president after dissolving the Transitional Military Council.
+This caused the 2022 Chadian protests, which became one of the most violent in Chadian history.
+The protests however, were suppressed with several opposition parties being banned by the government.

+According to 2023 V-Dem Democracy indices Chad is 16th lowest ranked electoral democracy worldwide and 4th lowest ranked electoral democracy in Africa.